-Browsable online site with high quality images of artworks (with descriptive alt text) and all explanatory exhibition text included.
-Available in Spanish and English.
-Accessible by computer, smart phone or tablet.
+Browse through our exhibition access guides to view high quality images of artworks (with descriptive alt text) and all explanatory exhibition text.
+Guides are available in English and Spanish and English and are accessible by computer, smart phone, or tablet.
 A few printed copies are available outside the special exhibition entrance.
-Please ask a Gallery Attendant for assistance.
+Please ask a gallery attendant for assistance.

 Visitors Who Are Neuro-Diverse

 Social stories are visual and written guides describing various social interactions, situations, behaviors, skills, or concepts.
 Social stories can be helpful for families with children with autism and sensory processing differences, first-time visitors, and others who prefer to prepare for new environments and situations.

 Sensory Processing and Autism Resource Kit (S.P.A.R.K.)
 Explorer Pack are designed for "on-the-go" sensory needs of students.
 Designed and created by the Autism Community Store, these packs includes a wiggle seat, noise-reducing headphones, fidget keychains, a bright fan, a visor, and a unique art-themed Seek & Find Weighted Lap Pad.
 Contact us at firstname.lastname@example.org to reserve one for your upcoming visit.

 Exhibition Access Guides